 A cookie is a small file of letters and numbers that We store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

-- “Analytical” They allow us to recognise and count the number of visitors and to see how visitors move around the website when they are using it.
-This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
+• “Analytical” cookies.
+They allow Us to recognise and count the number of visitors and to see how visitors move around the Website when they are using it.
+This helps Us to improve the way our Website works, for example, by ensuring that users are finding what they are looking for easily.

-All questions, comments and requests regarding this Privacy and Cookies Policy should be addressed to email@example.com write to us at Neligan Financial, 9 Middle Street, East Budleigh, Devon, EX9 7DQ.
-Or alternatively please contact our Compliance Director at Best Practice IFA Group Ltd, Sussex House, North Street, Horsham, West Sussex, RH12 1RQ, telephone number 01403 334455, or via email at firstname.lastname@example.org
+All questions, comments and requests regarding this Privacy and Cookies Policy should be addressed to email@example.com write to Us at Neligan Financial, 9 Middle Street, East Budleigh, Devon, EX9 7DQ Or alternatively please contact our Compliance Director at Best Practice IFA Group Ltd, Holmwood House, Broadlands Business Campus, Langhurstwood Road, Horsham, West Sussex, RH12 4QP, telephone number 01403 334455, or via email at firstname.lastname@example.org

 Important Information: Issued by Best Practice IFA Group Limited, Broadlands Business Park, Langhurstwood Road, Horsham, RH12 4QP which is authorised and regulated by the Financial Conduct Authority.
 Registration in England No 04490633.